 See all the Street Art in Shoreditch

 You can find street art scattered all over the city, but Shoreditch is a real street art hub.
 You can book onto a tour or venture around on your own.
-It’s not a huge area but there’s so much to see that I’d recommend setting aside at least a whole morning or afternoon to explore.
+It’s not a huge area but there’s so much to see that we recommend setting aside at least a whole morning or afternoon to explore.
 Get ready to be wowed.

 Gorge on Street Food at one of London’s Cool Street Food Markets